A complete guide to Beta-Alanine

-In practice, by increasing Carnosine reserves, we get, for example, one or two more repetitions at the bench press, or if you are a fan of HIIT training, greater tolerance to the sprint phase (and consequently better performance).
+In practice, by increasing the reserves of Carnosine, we get, for example, one or two more repetitions in the bench press, or if you are a fan of HIIT training, greater tolerance to the sprint phase (and consequently better performance).

 So, how do we increase Carnosine levels?

 With Carnosine supplementation?

 Yes, it is possible to increase Carnosine levels by supplementing the amino acid itself.